Dr Moin Ahmad Nizami

 Tun Abdul Razak Fellow

-Dr Nizami received his PhD degree in History from the University of Cambridge, where he was the Jawaharlal Nehru Memorial Trust Scholar at Trinity College.
-He obtained his MA and BA (Honours) degrees from the Centre of Advanced Study in History at Aligarh Muslim University.
-Before joining the Centre, Dr. Nizami was Assistant Professor at the International Islamic University of Malaysia (Kuala Lumpur).
+Dr Nizami received his PhD degree in History from the University of Cambridge, where he was the Nehru Trust Scholar at Trinity College.
+He obtained his MA and BA (Honours) degrees from the Centre of Advanced Study in History at Aligarh Muslim University (India).

 Dr Moin Ahmad Nazami